Exclusive: Temasek seeks to sell $3.1 billion stake in Thailand's Shin Corp to SingTel - sources

 Thailand is one of 25 countries in which SingTel operates, with more than 500 million subscribers in total and more than three-quarters of its core earnings coming from outside Singapore.
 The company had a cash flow of S$2.5 billion at the end of December.

-“Given the potential buyer is SingTel, which wants to expand business in Thailand, the deal is quite positive for Shin Corp and AIS in particular,” said Chatchai Jindarat, telecoms analyst at Maybank Kim Eng Securities in Bangkok.

-SingTel has been seeking to overhaul a portfolio of telecoms investments that include stakes in Bharti Airtel - help separately form Temasek’s - Australia’s Optus, Globe Telecom Inc (GLO.PS) in the Philippines and Indonesia’s PT Telkomsel.
+But SingTel has been seeking to overhaul a portfolio of telecoms investments that include stakes in Australia’s Optus, India’s Bharti Airtel Ltd (BRTI.NS), Globe Telecom Inc (GLO.PS) in the Philippines and Indonesia’s PT Telkomsel.
 Last year, it unsuccessfully tried to sell the Australian satellite business.

-A spokesman for Temasek declined to comment on the talks, but added, ”We are a long-term investor in Asia including in
+A spokesman for Temasek Holdings declined to comment on the talks, but added, “We are a long term investor in Asia including in ASEAN.”

 A Shin Corp official in Bangkok declined to comment, while a SingTel spokeswoman also declined comment.

-SingTel shares closed 0.6 percent lower on Tuesday, while the benchmark Strait Times index .FTSTI ended little changed.
-Shin Corp shares fell nearly 2 percent, while the Bangkok index was 0.5 percent lower.
+SingTel shares fell 0.6 percent on Tuesday, while the benchmark Strait Times index .FTSTI was steady by mid-morning.
+Shin Corp shares were down 2.3 percent, while the Bangkok index was 1.2 percent lower.

 Additional reporting by Khettiya Jittapong in Bangkok and Rujun Shen in Singapore; Editing by Kenneth Maxwell